What is the Biblical Definition of Repentance?

 Biblical Definition of Repentance

-When John the Baptist preached repentance, he was basically telling the people that they needed to change their ways since the kingdom of God was at hand (Matthew 3:1-2).
-Luke also records Jesus telling the people they had to repent (Luke 13:3).
+When John the Baptist preached repentance, he called people to change their ways because the kingdom of God was at hand (Matthew 3:1-2).
+Jesus also emphasized repentance, saying that people must turn from their sins (Luke 13:3).
+In Acts 20:21, Paul defines repentance as “turning from sin and turning to God.”

 The Nature of True Repentance